dev-bjoern/react-transition-value/README.md

   const AnimateValue = () => {

-    // transitionValue will automatically update and transition through all values from 0 to 1000 const [transitionValue, setTransitionValue] = useTransitionValue(0)
+    // transitionValue will automatically transition through all values from 0 to 1000 const [transitionValue, setTransitionValue] = useTransitionValue(0)

     return <button onClick={() => setTransitionValue(1000)}>